 To meet the per-launch third-party individual risk standard, the launch should not proceed if a third-party individual may be within the area around the nominal impact point defined by the 1x10-6 individual risk isopleth during the time period for the drop.
 The launch should not proceed unless the area within the 1x10-6 individual risk isopleth is monitored and an all clear signal is given from the drop zone, unless the launch applicant can establish that pre-launch surveillance of the drop zone is not necessary because of adequate exclusion arrangements in the case of land drop zones, or because of sufficiently low likelihood of persons being in the drop zone in the case of marine drop zones.

-The launch should not proceed unless individuals within the drop zone during the relevant period have been informed of the launch.
+The launch must not proceed unless individuals within the drop zone during the relevant period have been informed of the launch.

-The Agency should be notified if an asset with catastrophic potential is within the drop zone.
+The Agency should be notified if an critical infrastructure asset is within the drop zone.

 The Agency should be notified of the location of actual drops upon completion of the launch.